dangrunebaum/dangrunebaum.github.io/README.md

-This folder contains projects completed for the Masters of Science in Data Visualization program at Parsons, the New School.
+This folder contains projects completed for the Master of Science in Data Visualization program at Parsons, the New School.